HaiDang2001VN/fpt-de/Homeworks/Ex2/README.md

 | **Maturity**            | Well-established with extensive documentation and tools                       | Newer approach with growing adoption and tool support                         |
 | **Cost**                | Can be cost-effective for smaller data sets                                   | Potentially higher costs due to increased storage and processing requirements |
 | **Integrity**                | Integrity of stored data is questionable as only the transformed data is loaded                                   | Integrity is maintained as the pre-transformed data is also stored in data lakes |

+## Examples

+### ETL Example

+**Example**: A retail company wants to improve its data analytics capabilities.
+They use an ETL process to extract sales data from their transactional databases, transform it to aggregate daily sales totals, and load it into a data warehouse.
+This allows the company to generate daily sales reports and analyze trends over time.

+### ELT Example

+**Example**: A tech company collects large volumes of log data from its web applications.
+They use an ELT process to extract the raw log data, load it directly into a cloud-based data lake, and then transform the data within the data lake to identify patterns and anomalies.
+This enables real-time monitoring and quick identification of issues.

+Understanding the differences between these two methodologies is crucial for optimizing data integration and achieving efficient data management.
+The choice between ETL and ELT depends on the specific needs and constraints of the data engineering project.